I’ve visited Split three times, and each trip reveals something new about this coastal Croatian city.

 Important considerations:

-- Wear comfortable walking shoes since Roman paving stones and uneven surfaces cover most streets
+- Footwear and Terrain: Wear comfortable walking shoes since Roman paving stones and uneven surfaces cover most streets.
+The Old Town is completely walkable with pedestrian-only streets.

-- Summer temperatures often exceed 30°C (86°F), so carry water and apply sunscreen frequently
+- Weather Protection: Summer temperatures often exceed 30°C (86°F), so carry water and apply sunscreen frequently.
+The heat can be intense during midday hours.

-- Bring small bills and coins for the Green Market, as vendors often lack change for large notes
+- Safety and Money: Watch your belongings in crowded areas like markets and bus stations.
+Bring small bills for the Green Market, as vendors lack change for large notes.

-- Choose accommodation near but not inside Diocletian’s Palace, as wheeled suitcases struggle on ancient cobblestones
+- Accommodation: Choose lodging near but not inside Diocletian’s Palace.
+Wheeled suitcases struggle on ancient cobblestones inside the palace walls.

 Conclusion